MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure-mam.md

 - **Enable Microsoft Defender for Endpoint on Android Connector for App Protection Policy (APP)**.

-  Configure the connector on Intune Microsoft Intune for App protection policies:
+  Configure the connector on Microsoft Intune for App protection policies:

   a.
 Go to **Tenant Administration > Connectors and Tokens > Microsoft Defender for Endpoint**.